fjankowsk/meertrapdb/README.md

 The software is primarily developed and maintained by Fabian Jankowski.
 For more information feel free to contact me via: fabian.jankowski at manchester.ac.uk.

-## psrmatch ##
+## Known source matching ##

-The repository contains a sub-module called psrmatch to efficiently cross-match large numbers of single-pulse candidates with known sources from the ATNF pulsar catalogue or other source catalogues.
+The repository contains a sub-module called `psrmatch` to efficiently cross-match large numbers of single-pulse candidates with known sources from the ATNF pulsar catalogue or other source catalogues.
 The cross-matching is based on their detected locations and dispersion measures.

 The cross-matcher operates on Astropy SkyCoord objects and input dispersion measures like this: